-Health requirements in Singapore are stringent, with proof of vaccination being a requirement for dining, attending live performances, seeing a movie, visiting the gym, and many other activities.
+Health requirements in Singapore are stringent, with proof of vaccination being a requirement for just about anything including dining, attending live performances, seeing a movie, and visiting the gym.

 Unvaccinated individuals must have a pre-event test (PET) taken within the past 24 hours in order to participate in the above activities.

 There is no longer any limit to the number of people at social gatherings.